-Audio or video recording of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the content author(s) or as a part of an approved accommodation plan.
-Recorded material is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content author(s).
-Attendance, Absences, and Missed Grade Components: Regular attendance is essential for optimal performance in any course.
+Audio or video recording, digital or otherwise, of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
+Student or instructor content, digital or otherwise, created and/or used within the context of the course is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content author(s).

+Attendance, Absences, and Missed Grade Components:

+Regular attendance is essential for optimal performance in any course.
 In cases of potentially excusable absences due to illness or domestic affliction, notify your instructor by e-mail within two days.
 Regarding absences that may be excusable and procedures for addressing course components missed as a result, consult sections Attendance and Examinations of the University Calendar.
 Be aware that unexcused absences will result in partial or total loss of the grade for the "attendance and participation" component(s) of a course, as well as for any assignments that are not handed-in or completed as a result.
 In this course attendance will be taken at every class meeting.
 Unexcused absences will adversely affect the student's grade.
 Tardiness is counted as an unexcused absence.

 Note: Every class each student will be assigned a grade (0%-100%) for class participation and preparation for class.
 Written homework will be graded according to the same scale.

 Policy for Late Assignments:

 Students who consult in advance with an instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension.
-Otherwise, assignments may be handed in with a 5%-per-class- penalty assessed for each class of lateness for written homework assignments (over 2 classes of lateness homework will NOT be accepted).
+Otherwise, assignments may be handed in with a

+5%-per-class- penalty assessed for each class of lateness for written homework assignments (over 2 classes of lateness homework will NOT be accepted).

 Student Accessibility Services:

 If you have special needs that could affect your performance in this class, please let me know during the first week of the term so that appropriate arrangements can be made.
 If you are not already registered with Student Accessibility Services, contact their office immediately (1-80 SUB; Email sasrec@ualberta.ca; Email; phone 780-492-3381).

 Grading: